nowaproj/docs/docs/getting-started/install.md

 ---

-### 💻 Local Development
+### Local Development

-Keeping projects local feels more like working in a private workshop 🛠️🏡.
-Everything remains safely inside the user’s own computer 🖥️, protected from outside access 🔒.
-This path is ideal when working offline 📴, handling sensitive information 🗄️, or testing in simulators 👨‍🔬.
-It offers full control ⚙️ and independence.
+Local storage keeps projects on the user’s own computer, providing privacy and protection from external access.
+This option is ideal for offline work, handling sensitive information, or testing in controlled environments.
+It offers full control and independence.

 👉 For a deeper look at local projects, see [this guide](..\local-project-simulator\createlocalproject.md).

 ---

-### 🎯 Making the Choice

-In the end, there is no wrong decision 🙅‍♂️.
-Some journeys are better suited to the privacy of local development 🏡, while others thrive in the shared, connected space of the cloud ☁️.
-What matters most is choosing the environment that fits today’s needs and tomorrow’s ambitions 🗓️.
-Whichever road is taken, the app is always ready to walk beside the user 👣✨.